MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-load-balancer-portal-configure.md

 > If the SQL Server instances are in multiple resource groups and regions, perform each step twice, once in each resource group.
 >

->[!Important]
+> [!IMPORTANT]
->On September 30, 2025, Basic Load Balancer will be retired.
+> On September 30, 2025, the Basic SKU for the Azure Load Balancer will be retired.
 For more information, see the [official announcement](https://azure.microsoft.com/updates/azure-basic-load-balancer-will-be-retired-on-30-september-2025-upgrade-to-standard-load-balancer/).
-If you are currently using Basic Load Balancer, make sure to upgrade to Standard Load Balancer prior to the retirement date.
-This [article](/azure/load-balancer/load-balancer-basic-upgrade-guidance) will help guide you through the upgrade process.
+If you're currently using Basic Load Balancer, upgrade to Standard Load Balancer prior to the retirement date.
+For guidance, review [upgrade load balancer](/azure/load-balancer/load-balancer-basic-upgrade-guidance).

 ### Step 1: Create the load balancer and configure the IP address